 Organisms that need air to breathe would die.
 Plants and land animals would die.
 Fish would die.
 Most aquatic organisms would die.
 However, some bacteria could be expected to survive, so losing the atmosphere wouldn't kill all life on Earth.
 Chemosynthetic bacteria wouldn't even notice the loss of atmosphere.

 Volcanoes and geothermal vents would continue to pump carbon dioxide and other gasses out to add to the water.
 The most significant difference between the original and new atmosphere would be the much lower abundance of nitrogen.
 Earth could replenish some nitrogen from meteor strikes, but most of it would be lost forever.”

 “Bright swaths of red in the upper atmosphere, known as airglow, can be seen in this image taken from the International Space Station.”

 Our atmosphere is our best protection from the death of space.
 We are digging our own graves if we do not recognize the importance of our Fragile Atmosphere, the second pillar of the OE.

 National boundaries vanish, the conflicts that divide people become less important

 This is the first color photo of the entire Earth, taken by the experimental NASA communications and weather satellite, ATS-3, in November of 1967.
-You can see the South American continental land mass is predominantly featured, global weather patterns, along with the first and second OE pillars, The Void, & Thin Atmosphere.
+You can see the South American continental landmass is predominantly featured, global weather patterns, along with the first and second OE pillars: The Void and Thin Atmosphere.